samuel-alves21/StudyPom/readme.md

   - Clone this repository to your local machine.
   - Install the dependencies using npm install.
-  - Start the development server using npm start.
+  - Start the development server using npm run dev.
   - Open the app in your browser at http://localhost:5173.

 ## Contributing